“Creativity involves breaking out of expected patterns in order to look at things in a different way.” — Edward de Bono

 In 2010 I earned a bachelor’s degree in studio art from the University of Alabama in Huntsville.
 While completing my degree I knew I wanted to use art as a connecting point for people, but I did not know what that looked like as a career.
 I created art during that time which focused on the universality of human experiences, the pain of grief and loneliness, and experiential examinations.

-After graduation, still not knowing what to do with my art degree, I was certain I wanted to work in the mental health field.
-At some point, I was presented with an article about a woman who made pottery to help herself therapeutically.
+Some years later, I was presented with an article about a woman who made pottery to help herself therapeutically.
 I read about how she maximized the problem-solving functions of her brain in a healing fashion.
 I read how the left hemisphere is responsible for language and the right controls creativity.
 I realized that’s what I had been doing with my camera for years.
 I further realized that people who struggled to talk about difficulties could use creative arts therapy to explore that which could not be formed into words.
 I had my direction.

 Creative Arts Therapy